-- Service Animals Those having a disability that requires a Service Animal as an accommodation are advised to coordinate with Chapman Disability Services to document their service animal, to ensure it is documented that it will be present as an accommodation and is not a prohibited pet. - Emotional Support Animals Requests for accommodations for service animals or emotional support animals must be made in advance of the animal arriving on campus by contacting Residence Life and First Year Experience.
-Until a student receives written approval for their emotional support animal, these animals will be subject to the pet policy expectations set forth in this section and in the Student Conduct Code. - Aquarium fish in tanks should not exceed 10 gallons.
-Limit one per residence hall room or apartment.
+Request for accommodations for service animals or emotional support animals must be made in advance of the animal arriving on campus by contacting the Residence Life and First Year Experience.
+Until a student registers and receives approval for their service animal or emotional support animal, any animal will be subject to the pet policy expectations above.